mdatikshahriar/P2P_Chat/readme.txt

 Course: CSE 362, Computer Networking Lab
 Submitted by: Md Atik Shahriar (2016331027), Md Nurul Afsar Mahmud (2016331046)

 This is a peer to peer messaging app which send and receive message using Socket of server type and client type.
 This app can connect only two peer at a time.
-While connected peers can send and receive message in real time.
+While connected, peers can send and receive message in real time.
 But both peers must be under same network.

 <<<<<<Features>>>>>>